 The world will not change on Sept.
 30, 2015, the deadline set by Congress for the FAA to ensure safe integration of civil unmanned aircraft systems into the U.S. National Airspace System (NAS).
 But it should be a world in which operators of civil unmanned aircraft systems (UAS)—public entities and commercial enterprises—will find it easier to gain access to the skies.
 Easier, but not yet routine, according to the FAA’s first roadmap for the integration of UAS into the NAS, which was ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Efforts To Integrate Unmanned Aircraft Into Civil Airspace Are Gathering Pace".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Efforts To Integrate Unmanned Aircraft Into Civil Airspace Are Gathering Pace".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.